These are The Rules of Karmanovo established in 1995 by my Grandmother Valya with whom I lived with during the summers there.

 You could have lost your balance!

 But I wasn't balancing!
 The beams aren't narrow!
-(Though honestly this is a valid point, I often lose my balance just
+(Though honestly this is a valid point, I often lose my balance just standing and such)

 There could have been a strong wind!